crowdagger/crowbook/README.md

 * Allow more customization.
 * Support for easily embedding custom fonts (and other files) in Epub/HTML.
+* Improve LaTeX and Odt generation.
 * Correct support for technical books.
-* Support for ODT as output format?

 See also [Bugs](Bugs.md).